 To more deeply explore and provide a home for new ways in which the arts, education, and community intersect, the Kennedy Center has embarked on the first major expansion in its history.
 The expanded campus will create new opportunities for performances, informal gatherings, community outreach, and interaction between artists and audiences across the full spectrum of the creative process.

-Renowned American architect Steven Holl has created an innovative design that preserves the silhouette of the current building and adds three pavilions visible above ground: an entry pavilion to welcome guests, an event pavilion overlooking the garden, and a river pavilion adjacent to Rock Creek Parkway and the Potomac River.
+Renowned American architect Steven Holl has created an innovative design that preserves the silhouette of the current building and adds three pavilions visible above ground: a Welcome Pavilion to introduce guests to the expanded campus, a Skylight Pavilion overlooking the new landscape, and a River Pavilion adjacent to the Potomac River.
 The facilities will include studios, rehearsal rooms, media-ready classrooms, a traditional lecture hall, space to accommodate critical education programs, an outdoor wall for simulcast and video presentations, and a café/bistro meeting spot.

 These new spaces are all designed to be flexible and create a new experience for members of the extended Kennedy Center community to interact and fully engage with the Center as a nexus of arts, learning, and culture.